Writing a business plan helps you:

 - Include the likely interest or dividend costs of any new finance.

-- Carry out sensitivity tests on the cash required by reducing key items, such as sales or margin.
+- Carry out sensitivity tests on the cash required by changing key items, such as sales or margin.
 Note the outcomes.

-- State why the financing is required and what it will be used for.
+- Explain why the financing is required and what it will be used for.

 If necessary, get help